 I run a very small group but the problems on which I work are varied.
 Current questions in which I am interested include (please also see publications):

 1) If we were standing on Mars viewing Earth through a telescope, with only these image data and a topographic map could we reliably determine that Earth is in an interglacial climate?

-2) What is the structure of the mantle plume underlying the Tharsis Rise on Mars?
-Did the emergence of this plume and associated production of the Tharsis volcanic province ultimately annihilate the early core dynamo?
+2) Did the emergence of this plume and associated production of the Tharsis volcanic province ultimately annihilate the early core dynamo?

 8) How do undersea eruptions and black smoker vents influence the chemistry and biodiversity of the deep ocean?

 9) What is the origin of volcanic tremor that precedes explosive volcanism?
 Why is the character of this ground oscillation so consistent around the world?